ReubenJPitts/treesearch/readme.md

 xml = open('~sample_trees.xml', 'r', encoding="utf8").read()
 ~~~

-The xml will contain lines formatted as shown below.
+The xml should contain lines formatted as shown below.
 Word IDs can be numbered sequentially throughout the file, or start again from 1 in each sentence.
 As long as the word ID and head ID are annotated consistently, the module can deal with this.

 ~~~
 print(xml[1340:1770])